 - The blades do not lock in place

-- It is on the high end in terms of pricing especially when comparing with other knives that do the same job
+- It is on the high end in pricing, especially compared to other knives that do the same job.

 Fury Nobility Raindrop Razor Edge Blade Folding Knife with Rose Pakka Handle

-This knife is our top pick for most affordable.
-It is much smaller than a lot of pocket knives, measuring a little over 3 inches.
-The blade is curved slightly and the handle has an ergonomic shape, making it easier to carve for long periods.
-The small size of the knife also lets you have more control over your work and also lets you get into the hard to reach places.
+This knife is our top pick for the most affordable.
+It is much smaller than many pocket knives, measuring over 3 inches.
+The blade is curved slightly, and the handle has an ergonomic shape, making it easier to carve for long periods.
+The knife’s small size also gives you more control over your work and enables you to get into hard-to-reach places.

 However, the knife is not as sharp as it could be.
 This limits the wood that you can work on.
 It is a major disadvantage that some will shy away from.
-This is also why it is so important to have an idea of the type of projects that you want to be working on as well as the wood that you will be using.
+This is also why it is so important to know the type of projects you want to work on and the wood you will be using.

 - It is compact and will nicely fit in the palm of your hand

-- You get good control over the knife because of the proportion
+- You get reasonable control over the knife because of the proportion

 - It is very affordable